 The following month, Cuomo announced restaurants and bars could begin offering indoor dining at 25% capacity.
 While it’s unknown whether Cuomo’s decision was influenced by the Ramos-backed agitation, the reopening was a welcome move.
 Any heart-gladdening effects, though, were necessarily blunted in short order by the sudden onset of fall, followed by a particularly chilly early winter.
 Then, COVID came roaring back and the indoor dining edict was reversed.

 Along with the reversal came new rules, including restrictions on portable propane heaters.

-Portable gas heaters are far less cost prohibitive than electric versions, which often send restaurant and bars’ utility bills through the roof.
-According to Boobie Trap owner North, if used they would threaten to overwhelm the already taxed circuit breakers in her aged building.
+Portable gas heaters are far less cost-prohibitive than electric versions, which often send restaurant and bars’ utility bills through the roof.
+According to Boobie Trap owner North, if used they would also threaten to overwhelm the already taxed circuit breakers in her aged building.

 New rules and the renewal of old ones have, in turn, birthed at least one more stab at getting Cuomo’s attention, this one authored by a collection of bar owners who would rather, for obvious reasons, remain anonymous.

 Like Ramos before her, acting as messenger for the coalition of petitioning tavern owners is state senator Julia Salazar, who represents New York’s 18th district in Albany.
 A letter has been drawn up, supported by her endorsement, with the intent of presenting it to the state legislature.

 Parties interested in adding their name to the petition can anonymously sign here.
 Once enough signatures are gathered (the organizers are hoping it goes statewide), it will be sent via Salazar to Albany and, hopefully, Cuomo’s desk.